RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection-and-Second-3DS).md

   + **FIRM version**: 2.50-11
   + If either of these do not display the versions above, something has gone wrong and you should try again from the beginning

-Continue to [Homebrew Launcher (No Browser)](homebrew-launcher-(no-browser)), using steelhax for your entrypoint instead of one of the ones listed.
-{: .notice--primary}

 You can use another entrypoint if you want to; steelhax is recommended because it is free.
 {: .notice--info}